g2116201/QLens/README.md

 - `utils.py`: Includes various helper functions

 **Subfolder**
-- `Figures`: Contains visualizations produced by the Sentihood notebooks and is split into two subfolders
+- `Figures/`: Contains visualizations produced by the Sentihood notebooks and is split into two subfolders
     - `Attention_Layer`: Houses the figures associated with the attention layer of the trained Sentihood Transformer.
     - MLP_Layer: Houses the figures associated with the MLP layer of the trained Sentihood Transformer.